ianJStutor/text-fitter/README.md

 ### Description

-Sometimes you want text to fit exactly inside a box and need to know what font size will do the job.
+Sometimes you want text to fit exactly inside a box with specific width and height measurements, and you need to know what font size will best do the job.
+This is that tool!

+### Usage